strmrider/SDTP/README.md

 ```

 ### Proxy
-The proxy server creates a tunnel between two nodes which use the protocol.
+The proxy server creates a tunnel between two nodes that use the protocol.

 Client
 ```python